89luca89/distrobox/README.md

 A small time-tax to pay for the ability to use any type of image.
 This will **not** occur after the first time, and will enter directly.

+## New Distro support

+If your distro of choice is not in the list, just try using it anyway, if it works, open an issue and it will be added to the list

 # Usage

 ## Outside the distrobox